Ben Barres: Awards and honors

 Barres's research awards include a Life Sciences Research Fellowship, the Klingenstein Fellowship Award, a McKnight Investigator Award, and a Searle Scholar Award.
 He has also won teaching awards: the Kaiser Award for Excellence in Teaching, and the Kaiser Award for Innovative and Outstanding Contributions to Medical Education.
 In 2008 he received the Mika Salpeter Lifetime Achievement Award.
-He is inducted member of the Reeve Foundation International Research Consortium on Spinal Cord Injury.
+He is an inducted member of the Reeve Foundation International Research Consortium on Spinal Cord Injury.
 He is a co-founder of Annexon Biosciences, Inc., a company making drugs to block neurodegeneration in Alzheimer's and other neurological diseases.
 He became a member and elected Fellow of the American Association for the Advancement of Science in 2011.
 In 2013 he was elected to the National Academy of Sciences, becoming the first openly transgender member.
 Along with biochemist Tom Jessell, he was awarded the Ralph W. Gerard Prize in Neuroscience at the Society for Neuroscience (SfN) 2016 conference in San Diego.